 This spreadsheet has you covered!

-Use This Spreadsheets To Calculate Your Offer To The Dealer
+Use This Spreadsheet to Calculate Your Offer to the Dealer

 Please Note: Some cars that are really in demand might not sell at a discount.
 This spreadsheet provides a good starting place for negotiations, but remember, market conditions always dictate the selling price.
 There is no spreadsheet for used cars.

 This Microsoft Excel spreadsheet helps you work up an offer to the dealer for a new car only, not used.
 The core strategy of this entire site comes down to this offer spreadsheet.
 Fill in the base price and all options, rebates, incentives, destination charges, etc. from the car pricing sites that we tell you to use.
 The spreadsheet strips out wasted fees, determines the dealer's true cost and offers 3% - 5% fair profit above that.
 Print it out and take it to a dealership to negotiate or fax it to several local dealers, one of them will bite.

 The print area is set to print only the necessary part to fax to a dealer.
 To download, just right click on the images on the left here, and choose "Save Target As."
 It's best to enter your figures using Microsoft Excel outside of your browser window.

 This spreadsheet calculates lease payments.
 It's based on the FTC's Regulation M Model Lease form with enhancements.